darikoneil/Pat-Map/README.md

-        To learn structures, use the "structuralLearning" function To estimate parameters, use the "estimateParameters" function To identify ensembles, use the "identifyEnsembles" function To explore the different options, open the "validateData" function and read documentation
+        To learn structures, use the "structuralLearning" function To estimate parameters, use the "estimateParameters" function To identify ensembles, use the "identifyEnsembles" function To identify motifs using the overcomplete edge scores, using "identifyMotifs" functrion To explore the different options, open the "validateData" function and read documentation